 "Hello!
-I am Claire Brownbridge, the artist, print designer, and founder of Brown&bridge working from my home studio in the heart of rural Perthshire.
-Since starting the business in late 2019, I've been combining my love for art and design with my career as a teacher, creating vibrant and charming pieces inspired by the Scottish wildlife and countryside"
+I am Claire Brownbridge, the artist, print designer and founder of brown&bridge, working from my home studio in the heart of rural Perthshire.
+It all started in 2019, when I began combining my love for art and design with my career as a teacher, with an idea to bring countryside charm to the heart of the home through practical, high quality products that would enhance daily living.
+Brown&bridge has developed slowly as I have learned new skills and found my style through Scotland's wildlife and landscapes.

-Every item is proudly handmade in the UK using carefully sourced, environmentally conscious materials and printing methods.
-From coasters and tea towels to greeting cards and homewares, each piece is crafted to help you bring the personality of the countryside into your home.
+Every item is proudly made in the UK by carefully sourced suppliers using environmentally conscious materials and printing methods.
+From coasters and tea towels to greeting cards and homewares, each piece is crafted to blend rustic charm with modern design to bring a little countryside personality into your home.

-I draw inspiration from the animals I encounter while exploring the Scottish countryside.
-Their quirky personalities and the often comical ways they interact - with each other and with me as I attempt to photograph them- spark the ideas behind my designs.
+I am inspired by the animals I encounter when out in the Scottish Countryside.
+Their quirky personalities and often comical ways in which they interact - with both each other and me, as I try to photograph them - prompt my designs.

 Colour plays a central role in my work.
 My palettes are thoughtfully curated, harmonious and are deeply rooted in the Scottish landscape and the subjects I capture.

-My design aesthetic is influenced by artists and designers such as Gary Hume and Orla Kiely, united by a shared appreciation for bold shapes, clean lines, and rich, saturated colour.
+My design style is influenced by artists and designers such as Gary Hume and Orla Kiely, united by a shared appreciation for bold shapes, clean lines, and rich, saturated colour.

-My practice begins with photographs taken during my outdoor adventures.
-From these images, I create initial sketches, focusing on capturing the personality and character of each subject through simple line drawings.
-Once digitised, I separate the lines from the overall shape, allowing me to play with both elements independently.
-This process introduces a lively, dynamic energy to my work, reminiscent of the charm found in off-register, misaligned prints.
+My designs originate from the photographs I take during my outdoor adventures on foot.
+Initial sketches from these photographs are developed into simple lines drawings, and I place an emphasis on capturing the personality and character of the subject.
+Drawings are then digitised and by disconnecting the lines of the drawing from the overall shape, I am able to play with both elements independently.
+By arranging these two elements separately from each other I introduce a lively dynamic energy, reminiscent of the charm found in off-register, misaligned prints.
 Colour is then added, and a repeat pattern is developed, resulting in a visual narrative with a contemporary yet rustic feel.

 Each collection features a ‘Portrait’ and a ‘Field and Fold’ design.
 The Portraits provide a fun element where I can really play with personality and storytelling.
 The Fields and Folds are repeat patterns that add a countryside flavour to homeware products, capturing stories in classic country farmhouse designs.